rlindgren/aidk/website/index.md

 }
 ```

-Your component renders before every model call.
-The model responds.
-Your component renders again.
-That's it. **You control the interface.**
+Every tick: your component compiles, the model responds, tools execute, state updates.
+Next tick: compile again with new state.
+That's the runtime loop. **You control the interface.**

 ---